 - Talk to your family, friends, neighbors, local leaders, and legislative representatives about homelessness and how they can be part of the solution.

-- Host a fundraiser or an awareness event for the Bangor Area Homeless Shelter.
+- Host a fundraiser or awareness event; either online through Facebook, or through your local school, church or community group for the Bangor Area Homeless Shelter.

 - Have someone from the Bangor Area Shelter come to your company or organization and speak about the issues affecting homelessness in Maine.
 To book a speaker, please contact us.